 Boost Documents for Specific Keywords

-Keyword allows you to fix the rank to a document for one or more search queries.
-This feature is useful when you have a list of documents that you want to turn up at specific positions in search results for a defined set of queries.
-For a employee at a space firm, this feature is godsend.
-They can make a document with the title Earth-to-Moon Return Fare List return to any rank between one and ten for the keywords "fare", "moon", and "earth to moon."
+Keyword allows you to fix the rank of a document for one or more search queries.
+This feature is useful when the goal is to return a list of documents at specific positions in search results for a defined set of queries.

-The only prerequisite is that the keyword (or one of its synonyms) for which a document is boosted should occur somewhere in the doc.
-The space firm employee cannot boost Earth-to-Moon Return Fare List for the keyword "Saturn" if there is no mention of the sixth planet in the doc.
+The keyword (or one of its synonyms) for which a document is boosted should occur somewhere in the doc.

-To use the feature, navigate to Keyword in Search Tuning > Manual Tuning.
+To use Keyword Tuning, navigate to Search Tuning > Manual Tuning > Keyword.

 Select a Search Client for Manual Tuning

 Manual Tuning is not universal.
-You can apply it to a search client without impacting others.
+You can apply it to a search client without impacting other search clients.
 To get started, pick the search client where tuning is going to be applied.

 Enable Keyword Tuning

-Keyword tuning is a powerful method to force ranking.
-If a document has been assigned, let's assume, rank 5 for one or more queries, then the document will always turn up on that position provided that the keyword(s) or its synonym(s) are available in the boosted document.
+In Keyword Tuning, if a document has been assigned, let's assume, rank five for one or more queries, then the document will always turn up on that position provided that the keyword(s) or its synonym(s) are available in the boosted document.

 NOTE.